code-with-amitk/Code-examples/cpu_memory_thread_process/IPC/synchronization/SpinLock/README.md

   }
 }
 ```
-- **Problems with spinlocks?**
+## Problems with spinlocks?
 - *1.* Consumes more CPU.
 - *2.* When 1 process is very slow(maybe doing lot of IO) wrt other.
 Faster process need to wait unneccesarily.
+  - **Solution: Peterson’s Solution**